 Responsiveness.
-Responsiveness within the interactions on social media is crucial for their function as social platforms (Ariel & Avidar, 2015).
-Social media promote a norm whereby the frequency with which posts feedback is given can be understood as gaining attention from other users (Ellison, Vitak, Gray, & Lampe, 2014).
+Responsiveness within social media interactions is crucial for their function as social platforms (Ariel & Avidar, 2015).
+Social media platforms promote a norm whereby the frequency with which feedback given to posts can be understood as gaining other users’ attention (Ellison, Vitak, Gray, & Lampe, 2014).
 User behavior on social media platforms can be divided into three categories: consuming, contributing, and creating (Muntinga et al., 2011).
 Each category requires a significant cognitive effort on part of the user.
 Consuming involves reading and watching without contributing to or creating content at all.
-Contributing refers to the interaction between users, for instance, participation in online groups, and user interaction with content, such as commenting on posts.
+Contributing refers to the interaction between users, for instance, participation in online groups or user interaction with content, such as commenting on posts.
 Creating involves producing and publishing content.
-Thus, the user’s cognitive effort when creating a post is greater than when consuming a post.
-Avidar (2013) suggested a responsiveness pyramid in which responses vary in their potential contribution to relational outcomes and distinguish between three types of responses: noninteractive (that does not refer to a request), reactive (that solely refers to a request), or interactive (that refers to a request and initiates an additional turn/s at the same time).
-On Facebook, these behaviors involve distinct levels of engagement: clicking ‘like’ is indicative of the lowest level of engagement; ‘share’ requires greater cognitive effort and user commitment, and ‘comment’ (or creating a new post) requires the highest cognitive effort.
+Accordingly, the user’s cognitive effort is greater when creating as opposed to consuming a post.
+Avidar (2013) proposes a pyramid scheme for responsiveness in which responses, in terms of their potential contribution to relational outcomes, range from noninteractive (a response that does not refer to a request), through reactive (that solely refers to a request), to interactive (that refers to a request and initiates an additional turn/s at the same time).
+On Facebook, these behaviors involve distinct levels of engagement: clicking “like” is indicative of the lowest level of engagement; “share” requires greater cognitive effort and user commitment; and “comment” (or creating a new post) requires the highest cognitive effort.

 Research Hypotheses